HelenHelene/eportfolio/module/OOP_Assignment2.md

  6.	**Stop car:** Verifies the car stops and the engine is turned off.
  7.	**View history:** Retrieves and displays the history of all actions taken by the car.

-Below is the expected output of the test:
+All modules exited normally and below is the expected output of the test:

 <img src="OOP_Assignment2_TestResult.jpg?raw=true">

 #### Conclusion
-This project demonstrates implementation of software that supports the operation of a driverless car using OOP principles.
+This project demonstrates implementation of software that supports the operation of driverless car using OOP principles.
 The detailed testing and validation processes ensure that each component performs as intended, contributing to the overall reliability and safety of the system.
 By modularizing the system into distinct components, the project ensures reusability, maintainability, and scalability.
 <br><br>

 ---